Practical examples of local action on housing

 Integration and innovation in home adaptations delivery

-A new Briefing: Home adaptations, integration and the Care Act has been launched Care & Repair England alongside two additional new ‘cameos’ of local adaptations provision good practice https://homeadaptationsconsortium.wordpress.com/good-practice/,
+A new Briefing: Home adaptations, integration and the Care Act has been launched by Care & Repair England alongside two additional new ‘cameos’ of local adaptations provision good practice https://homeadaptationsconsortium.wordpress.com/good-practice/,

 Promotion of wellbeing and independence, prevention and integration with health are central to the vision of the Care Act.
 Adapting people’s homes plays a pivotal role in meeting new obligations.
 The Briefings and the good practice information are backed by Public Health England and endorsed by the national Home Adaptations Consortium.